What you should know

 These maximum amounts apply only to dried cannabis.
-The amounts are different for cannabis in other forms, like fresh cannabis or cannabis oil.
-They’re also different for medical marijuana (as we explain shortly).
+The limits are different for other forms, such as fresh cannabis or cannabis oil.
+They’re also different for medical marijuana.
+(We’ll explain shortly.)

 Under BC law, using cannabis is not allowed in the following public places:

 - Playgrounds, sports fields, skate parks, swimming pools — or any deck, seating or viewing areas in these places.

 - Public buildings, workplaces, or common areas of apartments or condos — or within six metres of their doorways, windows, or air intakes.